On the geometry of star domains and the spectra of Hodge-Laplace operators: Vector calculus

 \section{Vector calculus}

-In order to make these results available to a wider audience, we also provide them in the language of the vector calculus, used prominently in the discussion of mathematical electromagnetism~\cite{picard1984elementary,costabel1990remark,weber1980local,witsch1993remark, hiptmair2002finite,hiptmair2015maxwell}.
-Our main focus is on curl and divergence.
+In order to make these results available to a wider audience, we also provide them in the language of vector calculus, used prominently in the mathematical theory of electromagnetism~\cite{picard1984elementary,costabel1990remark,weber1980local,witsch1993remark,hiptmair2002finite,hiptmair2015maxwell}.
+We focus primarily on the curl and divergence operators.